kstudzin/pub_sub_mq/README.md

 #### Subscriber

-Contruct an instance of a subscriber with its own address and the brokers address:
+Construct an instance of a subscriber with its own address and the brokers address:

 ```
 Subscriber(address = <address of this subscriber>, registration_address = <address of the broker>)